Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 As an employer you’ll need to make PAYE submissions to tell HMRC about the deductions you make on behalf of your employees, as well as the contributions you make as their employer.

 The National Insurance contributions you make as an employer are an additional cost to consider when you think about hiring someone, along with their wages and any pension contributions.
-Use our free online calculator to work out the cost of hiring someone, or chat to one of the team for more help.
+Use our free online calculator to work out the cost of hiring someone.

 If you’re brand new to all this, don’t worry!
 Our guide for new employers explains what you need to do if you’re taking on staff for the first time.